MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-agent-experience.md

 You can add notes to help your administrator review and block numbers.
 After you mark a number as spam, it goes into the pending review tab on the **Blocked numbers** page.

-## Call disconnection when you are using Azure Virtual Desktop
+## Use Azure Virtual Desktop to connect to voice channel

-When you are using Azure Virtual Desktop to access the voice channel, and the call disconnects.
-Learn more at [Agent experience when local machine disconnects from the Azure Virtual Desktop instance](../administer/configure-voice-avd.md)
+You can use the Microsoft Remote Desktop client to connect to the voice channel using Azure Virtual Desktop.
+You can learn more about the disconnection scenarios at [Agent experience when local machine disconnects from the Azure Virtual Desktop instance](../administer/configure-voice-avd.md)

 ## How to avoid call disconnection